jettro/search-dsl/readme.md

 # What is in the project
 The project contains a number of steps.
 Each step becomes a bit more complicated.
 The end result is in Searchdsl.g4, CommonLexerRules.g4, RunJacksonVisitor and RunJsonVisitor.

-The final classes JsonQueryVisitor and JacksonQueryVisitor are also testen using junit and json-path from jayway.
+The final classes JsonQueryVisitor and JacksonQueryVisitor are also tested using junit and json-path from jayway.
+Some example queries that we support:

 # References